COVID-19 Claims One More Life In Punjab - UrduPoint

 COVID-19 Claims One More Life In Punjab

-According to the spokesperson of the Punjab Primary and Secondary Healthcare Department (P&SHD) on Thursday, a total number of deaths in the province has been recorded 2,235.
+According to the spokesperson of the Punjab Primary and Secondary Healthcare Department (P&SHD) on Saturday, a total number of deaths in the province has been recorded as 2,238.

-The P&SHD confirmed that 57 new cases of COVID-19 were reported in Lahore, one in Sheikhupura , 10 in Rawalpindi, three in Jehlum, one in Attock, one in Chakwal, two in Gujranwala, two in Sialkot, one in Narowal, one in Hafizabad , two in Mandi Bahauddin, three in Multan, one in Khanewal, one in Vehari, six in Faisalabad, three in Toba Tek Singh,one in Chineot, one in Bahawalnagar, three in Bahawalpur and one new case was reported in Sahiwal district during the last 24 hours.
+The P&SHD confirmed that 39 new cases of COVID-19 were reported in Lahore, one in Sheikhupura, three in Rawalpindi, one in Gujranwala, one in Gujrat, seven in Multan, one in Faisalabad, one in Toba Tek Singh, one in Rahimyar Khan, three in Sargodha, one in Bahawalnagar, one in Layyah and one case has been reported in Sahiwal district during the last 24 hours.

 The Punjab health department urged the masses to follow SOPs for their protectionand cover their faces with masks.